 Fundamentals of Whole Life Insurance (also called Permanent Insurance)

 To differentiate, Whole Life policies are for the whole life of the insured.
 Subdivisions of this category include Traditional Whole Life, Universal Life, and Variable Universal policies.

-Unique aspects of these policies include the “cash” part, (also referred to as investment portion) and then the insurance.
+Unique aspects of these policies include the “cash” part, (also referred to as the investment portion) and then the insurance.
 Whole Life is more consistent in terms of structure, and Universal tends to offer more custom options.

+Firstly, it is important to note that while insurance needs and policy types vary for the individual, my opinion is that there should always be an insurance policy in place for every household.
 Part of being a good father and husband means providing for the family.
 This of course holds true and applies while I’m alive.
-And, if I am called home early, I believe it applies to a certain extent then as well.
+And, if I am called home early, I believe it applies then, to a certain extent, as well.

 Personally, I have coverage through my work and through an individual policy as well.
 However, keep in mind that individual needs will vary depending on those unique circumstances.
 I bought as much as we could afford with the budget that my wife and I have in place at this time.